Putin mulls recognizing separatist eastern Ukrainian regions - NewsBreak

 Putin mulls recognizing separatist eastern Ukrainian regions

-MOSCOW — (AP) — Russian President Vladimir Putin said he would decide later Monday whether to recognize the independence of separatist regions in eastern Ukraine, a move that would ratchet up tensions with the West amid fears that Moscow could launch an invasion of Ukraine imminently.
+MOSCOW - Russian President Vladimir Putin said he will decide later Monday whether to recognize the independence of separatist regions in eastern Ukraine, a move that would ratchet up tensions with the West amid fears that Moscow could launch an invasion of Ukraine imminently.

-European leaders urged Putin to resist recognition, and the EU foreign policy chief threatened possible sanctions if he does.
-Ukraine's president convened an emergency meeting of top security officials.

-The Kremlin said Putin told the leaders of Germany and France that he would sign a “relevant decree” soon in response to the separatist leaders’ pleas to recognize their independence.
-It didn't elaborate on what the decree would say.

-According to the Kremlin, German Chancellor Olaf Scholz and French President Emmanuel Macron voiced “disappointment with such a development” but also “readiness to continue contacts.”

-At a carefully orchestrated, pre-recorded meeting of Putin's Security Council, a stream of top Russian officials argued for recognizing the separatist regions' independence, though some suggested Putin didn't have to do it immediately.
-It came amid a spike in skirmishes in those regions that Western powers believe Russia could use as a pretext for an attack on the western-looking democracy that has defied Moscow's attempts to pull it back into its orbit.
+The carefully orchestrated, pre-recorded meeting of the presidential Security Council came amid a spike in skirmishes in those regions that Western powers believe Russia could use as a pretext for an attack on the western-looking democracy that has defied Moscow’s attempts to pull it back into its orbit.
+At the meeting, a stream of top Russian officials argued for recognizing the independence of the separatist regions, though some suggested Putin didn't have to do it immediately.

 With an estimated 150,000 Russian troops massed on three sides of Ukraine, the U.S. has warned that Moscow has already decided to invade.
 Still, the American and Russian presidents tentatively agreed to a possible meeting in a last-ditch effort to avoid war.